-One of the best ways to help a potential customer feel confident in your solution is to provide third-party reviews, testimonials, and customer satisfaction scores.
+One of the best ways to help a potential customer feel confident in your solution is to provide third-party reviews, testimonials, implementation playbooks, and customer satisfaction scores.
 These will validate that you are indeed trustworthy—and aren’t touting a total flop.

 Get Out of the Frenzy

 Health care technology companies are usually in the business of saving lives, keeping people healthy, and addressing society’s deepest and most difficult problems.
 The technology being applied within healthcare usually has a similar purpose: to track health data better, to improve hospital communication, to make clinicians’ lives easier or save them time, to educate patients, and ultimately to help foster better, healthier lives.